THE TAKE-IT-EASY ICE CREAM

 3 more ways to make this Classic Vanilla Ice Cream:

 THE FRENCH-STYLE ICE CREAM.
 Rich and velvety, this is a custard-based ice cream; a tad bit tricky to make, but so much worth it.
-With milk, cream, sugar, vanilla extract, egg yolks.
+With vanilla extract, milk, heavy cream, sugar, egg yolks.

 THE ITALIAN WAY.
 This is your hot weather ice cream: easy to make, and resistant to melting.
-Also the lightest in heavy cream.
-With milk, cream, sugar, vanilla extract, corn starch.
+Also the lowest in heavy cream.
+With vanilla extract, milk, cream, sugar, cornstarch.

 LIKE A PRO.
 The closest you can get to store-bought ice cream with just one extra ingredient: xanthan gum.
-With milk, cream, sugar, vanilla extract, xanthan gum.
+With vanilla extract, milk, heavy cream, sugar, xanthan gum.

 Do not reduce or replace anything; everything is there for a reason.